 This VPN can be used:

-It is a selective VPN, meaning that it filters out data that is not directly related to the Institute (e.g. Youtube) and cannot help you simulate a Swiss presence to circumvent geolocation on websites not related to our network or subscriptions (e.g. Netflix).
+It is a selective VPN, meaning that it ignores data that is not directed towards the Institute or its subscriptions.
+It cannot help you hide your IP address from other platforms, nor simulate a Swiss presence to circumvent geolocation on websites not related to our network or subscriptions.

 Using other VPN services could help you access data that is restricted to specific countries (geoblocked content) or just hide your identity when consulting sensitive resources.